tasket/wyng-backup/README.md

 should be installed, respectively.

-* Volumes to be backed-up must reside locally in one of the following snapshot-capable storage types:  LVM thin-provisioned pool, Btrfs subvolume, or XFS filesystem.
+* Volumes to be backed-up must reside locally in one of the following snapshot-capable storage types:  LVM thin-provisioned pool, Btrfs subvolume, or XFS/reflink capable filesystem.

 * For backing up from LVM, _thin-provisioning-tools & lvm2_ must be present on the source system.